Gulf of Maine ECOARTS: Current Project

-The central piece – a fictional Ecosystem: A 12’x24’x30’ sculpture, film installation featuring a 24 foot North Atlantic Right whale, and a selection of other endangered and threatened marine denizens, will be designed and built by six professional Maine sculptors and filmmakers and over one hundred students ranging from Middle-school through college level.
+The central piece – a fictional Ecosystem: A 12’x24’x30’ sculpture, film installation featuring a 24 foot North Atlantic Right whale, and a selection of other endangered and threatened marine denizens, will be designed and built by six professional Maine sculptors and filmmakers and about two hundred students ranging from middle-school through college level.

 The sculpture will be made with 95% beach debris and recycled, re-purposed materials.

-First venue: Bigelow Laboratory of Ocean Sciences, East Boothbay, Maine – Summer/Fall 2021.
+First venue: Bigelow Laboratory for Ocean Sciences, East Boothbay, Maine – Summer/Fall 2021.